Overjet Treatment in Miami, FL

 There are several orthodontic treatments available to correct overjets, including:

-• Traditional Braces: The most common orthodontic treatment for an overjet is traditional braces.
-These braces use brackets and wires to gradually move the teeth into position.
+• Traditional Braces: The most common orthodontic treatment for an overjet is traditional metal braces.
+These dental braces use brackets and wires to gradually move the natural teeth into position.

-• Clear Aligners: Clear aligners are a popular alternative to traditional braces.
+• Invisalign: Clear aligners are a popular alternative to traditional braces.
 They use a series of clear, removable trays to move the teeth into position gently.
 They’re popular due to their discreet appearance and their comfort.

 • Headgear: In some cases, orthodontic headgear may be recommended to correct an overjet.
 Headgear is an appliance that attaches to the braces and is worn outside the mouth.
 It applies gentle pressure to the upper teeth and helps to move them into the correct position.